 Figure 9 Update Table of Contents Message Box.

-You can either update the page numbers if the headings have not been altered since last change or update entire table if you have added new heading in your document.
-In this exercise I have selected ‘Update entire table’ and got this updated table of contents.
+You can either update the page numbers if the headings have not been altered since the last change or update the entire table if you have added a new heading in your document.
+In this exercise, I selected ‘Update entire table’ and got this updated table of contents.

-Figure 10 The final Table of Contents after update
+Figure 10 The final Table of Contents after the update

-You have learnt how to create and update a Table of Contents in a word document.
+You have learned how to create and update a Table of Contents in a word document.
 For further queries use the comments section.